andresebr/kumodd/README.md

 # kumodd

-Google Drive is the only supported cloud service currently.
+Kumodd downloads selected files and/or meta-data from a specified Google Drive account.

 ## Setup